NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 Submit the following to your github repo:

-1. Your `quadcopter.sch`.
+1. Your `hardware/quadcopter.sch`.
-2. Your `lbr/LED.lbr`.
+2. Your `hardware/lbr/LED.lbr`.
-3. Your `lbr/custom.lbr` (maybe renamed to custom_<name>.lbr and maybe two of them)
+3. Your `hardware/lbr/custom.lbr` (maybe renamed to custom_<name>.lbr and maybe two of them)
 5. Datasheets for your leds in `datasheets/`.
-6. Your `led_notes.txt`.
+6. Your `hardware/led_notes.txt`.

 Submit it to Eaglint: http://eaglint.nvsl.io.

 For this part of the lab, human review will succeed instantly, if you have no errors or warnings.

-Once it passes, create a tag called "Lab04" Be sure to make it an "annotated" tag and push it to your repo (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+Once it passes, create a tag called "initial-schematic" Be sure to make it an "annotated" tag and push it to your repo (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 Verify that it is visible on github.